 - Bagshot Park is located in the vast Surrey countryside.

 - It has been a royal residence for around 200 years, and it is now home to the Earl and Countess of Wessex – Prince Edward and his wife Sophie.

 - In the latest royal news, it is just a few miles from Prince Harry and Meghan’s UK home – Frogmore Cottage.

 Bagshot Park, located in Bagshot, Surrey, has been country home of Prince Edward and Sophie Wessex since their 1999 wedding.

-The couple, along with their two children James Viscount Severn and Lady Louise, live in the Mansion house within the grounds of Bagshot Park, set in Windsor Great Park.
+The couple, along with their two children James Viscount Severn and Lady Louise, live in the Mansion house within the grounds of Bagshot Park, set within Windsor Great Park.

 The house itself is an undoubtedly impressive, Grade-II listed building, complete with 51 acres of ground for the family to enjoy, affording them complete privacy.